 Cutoff region

 When the base power supply VBB is set to zero, the current IB becomes zero.
 Both of the PN junctions of the BJT transistor become reverse bias and no collector current IC flows.
 In this region, the transistor behaves as an open switch.
-And the VCC voltage appears across the collector-emitter terminals VCE.
+The VCC voltage appears across the collector-emitter terminals VCE.
 This region is the cutoff region.
+This state is ideal for applications needing a switch that completely disconnects the circuit

 Saturation region

 When collector supply VCC is set to zero, and base supply is set to produce a certain base current IB.
-Both of the PN junctions become forward biased.
+Both of the PN junctions become forward-biased.
 The base current IB flows through the emitter terminal because of low impedance and no current flows through collector IC=0.
 This Transistor region of operation is the saturation region.
-In this region, both junctions are forward biased.
+In this region, both junctions are forward-biased.
 Collector current IC reaches a certain largest current independent of base current IB.
 In the saturation region, the voltage across collector-emitter terminals VCE is zero.
+This turns the BJT into a closed switch, making it indispensable in digital circuits where toggling between open and closed positions is critical.

 The active or Linear region